Springfield Town Center

 and a fatal carjacking in September 2008.

 One of the largest malls in Northern Virginia, it was owned and operated by Vornado Realty Trust.
 In 2005, Vornado purchased an option valued at $36 million to buy the mall from the previous owners Franconia Two LP.
 In early 2006, Vornado purchased the mall for an additional $80 million along with plans to redevelop.

 In March 2012, Vornado announced plans to close all but the three anchor stores starting on July 1, ahead of the two-year renovation and redevelopment, which is part of a decade-long plan intended to turn the Mall and its surrounding area into the new Springfield Town Center.
 Springfield Town Center re-opened on October 17, 2014.

 In 2014, the center was sold to PREIT for $465 million.
 In late 2015, Dave and Buster's, a popular family owned entertainment and sports bar opened.

 In August 2023, LEGO Discovery Center Washington DC opened at the property.
 The 32,000 square foot indoor attraction is co-created by Merlin & the LEGO Group and is located at the main entrance to the property.

+On February 9, 2026, JCPenney announced that it would close its Springfield Town Center location, citing its current lease terms.
+The store closed on May 24, 2026.
+In May 2026, it was announced that Dick’s Sporting Goods plans to introduce one of their large format Dick’s House of Sport concept stores in the former JCPenney space.